Meet the Doctors

 Dr. Ghalambor is board certified by the American Board of Pain Management.
 After a year training in the preliminary internal medicine in Harbor Hospital, affiliated with Johns Hopkins Medical School in Baltimore, MD, he received his training in anesthesiology at John H. Stroger Hospital in Chicago, IL.

 Dr. Ghalambor is a trained acupuncturist from Harvard Medical School and a member of the American Society of Interventional Pain Management (ASIPP) and the Spine Intervention Society (SIS).
-He believes in comprehensive, multidisciplinary pain management and says that “the best results are achieved after a balanced, individualized combination of medical therapy, interventions, physical therapy and if needed, alternative medicine such as Acupuncture”.
+He believes in comprehensive, multidisciplinary pain management and says that “the best results are achieved after a balanced, individualized combination of medical therapy, interventions, Therapy-Rehab and if needed, alternative medicine such as Acupuncture”.